danfis/cu/README.md

 CU also provides script for regression tests based on output of test suites.

 ## License
-CU is distributed under the GNU Lesser General Public License v3.
+CU is licensed under OSI-approved 3-clause BSD License, text of license is distributed along with source code in BSD-LICENSE file.
-The GNU Lesser General Public License v3 should be available at http://www.gnu.org/licenses/lgpl.html
+Each file should include license notice, the rest should be considered as licensed under 3-clause BSD License.

 ## Tutorial